Author has written 2 stories for Harry Potter.

 For some reason the universe of Harry Potter recently caught my attention.
 My daughter loved the series up until her favorite character died, then she stopped, so I've been familiar with Harry Potter since the first book was released.

 The universe for Harry Potter is about the richest there is in FanFiction because the characters are open to so many interpretations based on the inconsistencies in the books.
-Molly at the train station doesn't know the platform number even though she's been there doing this at least twice a year for seven years (Charlie has graduated).
+Molly at the train station doesn't know the platform number even though she's been there doing this at least twice a year for ten years (Bill and Charlie have graduated).
 Dumbledore seems so interested in Harry, yet woefully neglects him while he's at the Dursleys, then acts surprised to discover the Dursleys are abusive.
 He claims he's interested in the safety of the students and yet repeatedly ignores signs that something very dangerous is running through his school every year.
 Snape is clearly incompetent as a teacher, obviously dislikes Harry, yet repeatedly saves his life.
 Friends are transient with even his "best" friends at times abandoning him.
-Harry is clearly very wealthy, yet never once thinks to use that money to his advantage (i.e., buy the school new brooms for the First Years to practice with; getting a new wardrobe of decently fitting clothes; hiring a lawyer (Vernon's experiences related at home about lawyers defending the company from bad press would be overheard) etc.).
+Harry is clearly very wealthy, yet never once thinks to use that money to his advantage (i.e., buy the school new brooms for the First Years to practice with; getting a new wardrobe of decently fitting clothes; hiring a lawyer — Vernon's work-related experiences discussed at home about lawyers defending the company from bad press would be overheard) etc.).
 And so on and so forth.

 I had two simple ideas at first, one is a Fem!Harry.
 History is ripe with cases where foster/step-children are not merely neglected but used as servants and virtual slaves by the very families that are supposed to protect them.
 Girls are especially prone to being used as "bribes" to bring the family advantages.
-In Old China it was not unusual for girls, especially step-children or illegitimate, to be sold to brothels.
+In Old China it was not unusual for girls, especially step-children or illegitimate, to be sold to brothels, or used as sexual bribes to superiors.

 The other story is "Lucid Dreaming."
 Accidental magic is just that, it's an accident where the child's magic reacts to a situation based on vague desires.
 It isn't well thought out, it isn't planned, it just happens.
 Sometimes the results are benign, sometimes not.
 Lucid Dreaming is a story where Harry, age 9, in a fit of depression and anguish, demands help.
 He gets it, but vague demands get vague results.